Things To Know Before You Come

 You can find out more about bathhouses and the traditional therapeutic bath by watching "Taking the Baths" in the visitor center at the Lamar Bathhouse.
 Look at the exhibits to find out how the town grew up around the hot springs.

 As in all communities and parks, crimes against property and visitors may occur and you must use good judgment to protect your property and yourself.
-Hot Springs National Park encourages you to lock your vehicle and ensure property is locked in the trunk of your vehicle or hidden from view; hold or carry personal possessions securely; avoid dark and isolated areas; and, walk, run and hike in pairs or groups.
-In the event of criminal activity, you should go to the nearest telephone and call 911 to report the incident.
+Hot Springs National Park encourages you to lock your vehicle and ensure property is locked in the trunk of your vehicle or hidden from view; hold or carry personal possessions securely; avoid dark and isolated areas; and, walk, run, and hike in pairs or groups.
+In the event of criminal activity, you should go to the nearest telephone and call 911 to report the incident or call our Law Enforcement Dispatch at 501-620-6739.

 Did You Know?